alexamlie/INFERNO/README.md

   --allele2_column ALLELE2_COLUMN
                         The summary statistics column number containing allele 2, which should correspond to the minor allele.
   --maf_column MAF_COLUMN
                         The summary statistics column number containing the minor allele frequency.
 Note that if this is ever greater than 0.5 and a beta column is provided, the effect direction will be flipped to be defined relative to the minor allele.
   --beta_column BETA_COLUMN
-                        The summary statistics column number containing the beta estimate (used for p-value expansion with consistent directions)
+                        The summary statistics column number containing the beta estimate (used for p-value expansion with consistent directions).
+Providing this means that the p-value expansion will consider effect direction given the --consistent_direction flag.
+This is also required for MetaXcan analysis.
   --run_pval_expansion  If you want to do expansion by p-values when you have summary statistics, provide this flag.
 Otherwise, the top SNP file will be directly expanded.
+  --consistent_direction
+                        If you want to do expansion by p-values and also consider effect direction when you have summary statistics, provide this flag. --beta_column is also required for this.
   --sig_mult SIG_MULT   The multiplier range for significance of the p-value expanded variant set (e.g. a value of 10 means one order of magnitude)
   --case_prop CASE_PROP
                         The proportion of cases in the GWAS, for colocalization.
+If the GWAS is quantitative, set this to 'QUANT' or 'NA'.
   --sample_size SAMPLE_SIZE
                         The total number of samples in the GWAS, for colocalization.
   --summary_file SUMMARY_FILE